scalar-labs/caliper/packages/caliper-samples/network/fabric-v1.4.1/swarm1org3peercouchdb/README.md

 * The network has 3 orderer nodes in __Kafka mode__.
   - 4 Kafka brokers
   - 3 Zookeeper servers
-* The organization has 3 peer in the network.
+* The organization has 3 peers in the network.
 * The peers use __CouchDB__ as the world-state database.
 * A channel named `mychannel` is created and the peers are joined.